Axiom Geomatics logo

 How a Plot Plan Is Created

-Creating a plot plan involves integrating data form many sources, legal boundaries of the parcel, righ of ways, field data that shows the location of existing structures and features, as well as the designed location of new items to produce an accurate representation of a property.
+Creating a plot plan involves integrating data from many sources, such as legal boundaries of the parcel, right-of-ways, field data that shows the location of existing structures and features, as well as the designed location of new items to produce an accurate representation of a property.
 The process demands attention to detail and adherence to local standards, whether for construction, renovations, or legal purposes.

 Let's take a quick look at some of the steps used to create a plot plan: